HIS 100 Introduction to History 3 SH

 HIS 287 History of Chinese Religions 3 SH

 This course introduces the beliefs and practices of the major Chinese religions — Confucianism, Daoism, Chinese Buddhism, and popular religion.
 Emphasis is on the sociopolitical and cultural contexts of their historical developments; the patterns of their interactions and mutual accommodations; their influences in shaping gender roles and family structures in traditional and modern China; their reflections in Chinese folklore, art and literature; and their spread to, and further evolution in Korea, Vietnam, and Japan.
-General Education: Humanities/History.
+General Education: Humanities/History; Competency: Oral Communication, Intercultural.

 HIS 288 Renaissance, Reformation and the Age of Exploration 3 SH

 This class will focus on the history of Europe during the early modern period, roughly the 14th until the early 17th century.
 Discussion begins with the question of what makes the events of these centuries “modern” rather than “medieval.”
 Then, the course examines the nature and manifestation of the “Renaissance” for the various cultures, classes, genders and media of Europe.
 Next, class discussion of the Reformation looks at the reverberations of this great religious upheaval in the political, social and economic institutions of 16th century Europe.
 Finally, this class studies the Age of Exploration within the context of the Renaissance and the Reformation.
 Students will work closely with a number of primary sources and documents.
-Prerequisite: Sophomore standing or written permission of the instructor.
-General Education: History.
+General Education: History; Competency: Critical Thinking, Intercultural.

 HIS 289 Scientific Revolution and Age of Enlightenment 3 SH